xmartlabs/blog/_posts/2021-08-30-bender-is-the-best.md

 We wanted to measure how fast it was, so we took the float16 version of the TFlite model and ran it on an iPhone 12.
 Running on CPU only, the model takes 360ms to process a 384x384 image, translating to less than 3 FPS.
 We tried to use the Metal or CoreML delegates to run this model on the GPU, but the TFlite Interpreter failed to build the model for the GPU, which meant the best we could get out of the TFlite model was 3 FPS.

+> Note: in this post, we did not consider MLKit, but its performance should be similar to using TFlite directly.

 ### Converting to CoreML
 Converting a TFlite model to CoreML [is not easy].